soumik-uxd/camel-recipes/sftp-csv2json/README.md

-# SFTP Copy
+# SFTP CSV to JSON
-An Apache Camel route to map CSV rows from an SFTP source directory to JSON rows to a target SFTP directory.
+An [Apache Camel](https://camel.apache.org/) route to map CSV rows from an SFTP source directory to JSON rows to a target SFTP directory.

 ## How to
 ### 1. Clone the application